WeegeeNumbuh1/FlightGazer/README.md

 <details><summary><b>Show/Hide</b></summary>

 - Flyby stats are not 100% accurate (but can be close, depending on your `FLYBY_STALENESS` setting in your config)
-  - This stat relies on the number of *unique aircraft seen*, not each occurence of an actual flyby
+  - This stat relies on the number of *unique aircraft seen*, not each occurrence of an actual flyby
     - This is somewhat by design, covering the case of living near a general aviation airport and having the same plane do numerous touch-and-go landings
   - ~~For example, if plane with hex ID `abcdef` passes by at 06:00, then passes by again at 18:00, it won't count as a flyby~~ <br>**This has been fixed in v.1.3.0 with the addition of a new parameter, `FLYBY_STALENESS`**